anay-208/next-copilot/README.md

 Install the extension from [https://github.com/apps/next-copilot](https://github.com/apps/next-copilot)

+If this project has been helpful to you, please consider giving it a star! 🌟

+You can also support my work further by [sponsoring me!](https://github.com/sponsors/anay-208/) Your contributions will help me take on more open-source projects!

 # How It works

 - I've manually downloaded the parts of docs, and included the most relevant ones in [docs folder](./docs)